Eccentric Binary Black Holes with Spin via the Direct Integration of the Post-Newtonian Equations of Motion: Discussion

 The final plausible possibility is the adiabatic approximation breaking down at close separations, which leads to a high discrepancy between the two methods.
 This is the most challenging possibility to eliminate.
 The best method for tracing this is to orbit average all of the EOM code, essentially making it adiabatic.
 We have done this for the lowest order Peters-Mathews test (0PN conservative terms, with a 2.5PN radiation reaction term added), and find that this does not seem to affect the evolution at lowest order.
 Of course, to show that this is indeed unaffected in the general sense, we need to go beyond the leading order evolutions and demonstrate this for 3.5PN.

 We also compare the GW waveforms of Taylor T4 to the EOM methods, maximizing over time and phase, to give a quantification of the overlap.
 The results that we find are consistent with the findings of the orbital frequency analysis: the overlap is a strong function of the orbital separation from $20M$ to $100M$.
-This analysis will be redone in future work when we have the orbital frequency discrepancies fully explored.
 The overlaps increase strongly as a function of mass ratio, with the best overlaps of the waveforms we ran being at a mass ratio $q=100$.
 In addition, we performed spinning waveform overlaps to test the validity of the spins in the EOM code.
 We find that the spins do not modify the overlap of the waveform when the effective spin of the binary remains zero, and drops the overlap by about a percent when the spins are aligned and low spins ($\chi_1 = \chi_2 = 0.3$), to about two percent when the spins are moderately spinning ($\chi_1 = \chi_2 = 0.6$).
 The overlap then gets better as the spin gets stronger.
 We also tested the stability of the code to small perturbations in spin by giving the EOM code a small non-zero spin unaligned with the orbital angular momentum, and found no effect on the overlap.

 Finally, we elucidated a fiducial binary system, with realistic parameters drawn from galactic binary simulations, to demonstrate the flexibility and power of this direct integration EOM code.
 We used initial conditions such that the binary would be in the very low frequency end of the LIGO band at periapsis, and let the binary evolve for 200 orbits.
 We then output the binary orbital trajectories, spins, and velocities.
 We recover the orbital plane precession of the binary due to spin-orbit coupling, the spin-spin precession of the individual spins and spin totals, the eccentricity reduction in the binary, and calculate the initial and final eccentricity of the binary using our geometric definition.
 We take the orbital quantities and calculate the waveform, recovering the eccentric signal imprinted on the outgoing gravitational radiation, estimate the periapsis and apoapsis frequencies of this radiation, and show the spin precession modulation that is also imparted on the binary.
 We do this for an optimally oriented binary, but leave the code generic so that any binary orientation can be used, providing us with a fully generic, precessing, eccentric binary GW waveform.